 Many of these companies go out of their way to make sure that the level of human error is very low.
 That said, there will always be a chance for human error and if the owners do not read the instructions carefully, chances are there will be many errors!

 There could be some mess involved when you are trying to swab your dog’s cheek and if you have another dog and this drool lands on the other dog – oops!
 Paying close attention to the instructions can dictate whether your results will be successful or not!

-Some instructions advise owners to wait a certain period of time either before or after your dog has eaten before performing the test.
+Some instructions advise owners to wait a certain period of time either before or after their dog has eaten before performing the test.
 Also, the swabs must go from the sleeves to your dog’s cheek, then into the insert to dry properly, and then back into the sleeve.
 Never seal the sleeves until instructed!